 The faculty in the AHSS Division, with Masters and Doctorate Degrees from prominent universities, have expertise in many academic fields.
 They utilize this expertise with the fundamental purpose of helping students to reach and achieve their university transfer goals.
 The AHSS Division, like Wake Tech Community College overall, takes pride in its faculty's innovative and passionate promotion of student success.

 We are committed to scheduling our courses in various modes of delivery to meet students' degree, diploma, career, and other needs.
 Our courses are taught in online format, hybrid format, and in a traditional seated/in-classroom format.
 With hybrid courses, greater than 50% and less than 100% of the course is taught in an online/distance format while the remainder of the course is taught on campus in a classroom environment.
-In the Fall 2020 semester, we have scheduled our courses in online and/or hybrid modes of delivery.
+In the Spring 2021 semester, we have scheduled our courses in online and/or hybrid modes of delivery.
 Our faculty are very proficient in online teaching, with over 90% of our division faculty having already earned EPIC certification, which is Wake Tech's online course certification program for college faculty.

 Wake Technical Community College academic programs (credit and non-credit) that are designed to lead to professional licenses are either tied to the State of North Carolina or national certifications.